 PediaSmart® Dairy contains 29 vitamins & minerals and 7 grams of protein; it is rich in calcium promoting strong bones and teeth.
 Instead of artificial sweeteners, PediaSmart® Dairy uses a proprietary blend of organic simple and complex carbohydrates.
 Kids benefit by receiving a steady supply of ready energy without artificial stimulants.
 In addition, the essential fatty acids used in PediaSmart® Dairy are from pure organic vegetable oils.
 PediaSmart® Dairy is free of life'sDHA™, which is processed with hexane solvent, acid and bleach.
 Oils processed with hexane solvent may cause food sensitivities and should not be found in any organic product.

 PediaSmart® Dairy is gluten-free and suitable for lactose intolerance.
-This product is a milk based beverage, but the lactose or milk sugar has been removed using a special enzyme process.
+This product is a milk based beverage, but the lactose or milk sugar has been removed using a special organic compliant enzyme process.
 This is good news for children who may be lactose sensitive or lactose intolerant. † PediaSmart® Dairy is a good source of nutrition for children who suffer from chronic illness, growth failure, injuries or during recovery from surgery †† – or just picky eaters.

 Nature’s One® commitment to organic goes beyond government regulations assuring only natural and organic flavors with no artificial colors or sweeteners, genetically modified ingredients, pesticides, added growth hormones or hexane processed oils.

 Compare the nutrition in PediaSmart® Organic Dairy Nutritional Beverage to other conventional nutritional beverages.